CDs vs High Yield Savings Accounts: Which Is Better?

 CDs vs high yield savings accounts: what are they and how to choose which one is right for you

-With interest rates rising, many people are wondering about CDs vs high yield savings accounts and which is better for their financial goals.
 Both are great options when it comes to saving and earning money, but it's important to understand the differences between the two so you can choose the right financial strategy for your needs.

 Many people spend way too much time trying to find the perfect option, comparing interest rates, and even jumping from one account to another to get the highest rate.
 Or, they become overwhelmed with figuring out which option to choose and end up doing nothing.